Managing Your Farmer Rancher Grant

 - The reason for the request

-If the way that you plan to spend the remaining funds is much different from what was originally proposed, we also need a copy of your revised budget for our files.
-Please use the following template:
+If the way that you plan to spend the remaining funds is different from what was originally proposed, we also need a copy of your revised budget for our files.
+Show your requested budget changes in the on-line report system and contact Joan Benjamin.

-If the scope of work has changed along with the budget, your proposed changes will need to be approved by our Executive Committee.
+If the scope of work has changed, your proposed changes will need to be approved by the NCR-SARE Executive Committee.

 The final report and final budget for your project must be received by the NCR-SARE office before the final end date of your project.